 In the Bachelor of Information Systems, students will get involved in advanced activities, extension projects, research training and hands-on real-life business projects.During this program you will be assisted by a mentor who will support and guide you throughout the degree.
 You will be linked with experienced academic staff and industry partners who will provide you with continuous training and supervision.
 You will also be invited to join research groups which will allow you to take part in large research projects.

 The Bachelor of Laws provides students with a broad progressive legal education with a strong practical orientation to the law.
 Students develop skills in problem-solving, critical thinking, research, communication, collaboration, self-management, and ethical and professional awareness and judgement.
 Students will also develop skills in legal advocacy, negotiation, and legal technology and extend their professional and learning experiences through work integrated learning, clinical placement and international exchange engagements.

 The Bachelor of Laws equips you with the professional legal skills and knowledge required by the Legal Profession Admission Board (LPAB) for admission to legal practice in NSW, and to solve legal and non-legal problems.

 Students can undertake specialised study in topical local and international law and practical experiences.
-In the Information Systems Advanced component of the course, students learn about computing and information technology in a business context.
+In the Information Systems Advanced component of the program, students learn about computing and information technology in a business context.

-The course extends learning available in Bachelor of Information Systems through advanced activities including extension projects, hands on business projects and research training.
+The program extends learning available in Bachelor of Information Systems through advanced activities including extension projects, hands on business projects and research training.
 Mentoring and access to some industry partners and research groups will enable students to develop skills and networks that apply directly in industry.